migenius/realityserver-client/static/tutorials/browser-scene-loading.md

 ![scene loaded](tutorials/browser-scene-loading/loaded.jpg)

+### A note regarding command arguments.
+Only a limited set of JavaScript native types are supported as command arguments.
+If you are using a framework such as MobX that extends or replaces core types like Objects or Arrays you need to ensure these are converted to native types before using them as command arguments.
+See {@link RS.Command} for details.

 ### Summary
 In this tutorial we have learnt about scopes, basic scene management and how to queue and execute commands on RealityServer&reg;.
 The next tutorial covers rendering the scene itself.